wesley-trust/wesleytrust-com/_posts/2021-04-04-graph-api-ca-config.md

   <summary><em><strong>Assignments</strong></em></summary>

 #### Users & Groups  <!-- omit in toc -->
-- Inclusion: Group created by the pipeline, with the dynamic nested group "All Users" added
+- Inclusion: Group created by the pipeline, with the dynamic nested group "All Users" automatically added
-- Exclusion: Group created by the pipeline, with the nested group containing all accounts to be excluded (IE break-glass accounts) added.
+- Exclusion: Group created by the pipeline, with the nested group containing all accounts to be excluded (IE break-glass accounts)
 #### Cloud apps or actions  <!-- omit in toc -->
 - Cloud apps: All cloud apps
 #### Conditions  <!-- omit in toc -->